ajaykhoj/Extinction_correction/README.md

 # Extinction_correction
-Extinction correction of magnitude in UV-Optical band
+Extinction correction of magnitude of Swift UV-Optical band